I help musicians feel more valued, seen, and fulfilled.

 Photo: Rosen-Jones Photography

-She has been invited as a guest conductor for opera productions at the University of Missouri-Kansas City Conservatory (Chérubin), Oberlin Conservatory (The Puppy Episode, world premiere), and Boston University (Vinkensport, or The Finch OperaLater the Same Evening).
+Chang was a guest conductor for opera productions at the University of Missouri-Kansas City Conservatory (Chérubin), Oberlin Conservatory (The Puppy Episode, world premiere), and Boston University (Vinkensport, or The Finch OperaLater the Same Evening).
 She was previously Music Director/Conductor for the NEMPAC Opera Project where she conducted Così fan tutte, Don Giovanni, Carmen, Fidelio, La Cenerentola, Die Fledermaus, La bohème, and The Little Prince.

 For the first decade of her career, she revolutionized orchestral programs as a conductor at Oberlin Conservatory, Berklee College of Music, Boston University, and Baldwin Wallace Conservatory.

-Tiffany holds a Doctor of Musical Arts degree in orchestral conducting from Boston University and several degrees from Oberlin Conservatory in cello performance, music education, composition, and music theory.
+She holds a Doctor of Musical Arts degree in orchestral conducting from Boston University and several degrees from Oberlin Conservatory in cello performance, music education, composition, and music theory.